sauravkumarshah/spring-boot-3.x-features/README.md

 ## Observability

 To enable observability, the application integrates with observability tools such as Prometheus and Grafana.
-The configuration for these tools can be found in the `application.yml` file.
+The configuration for these tools can be found in the `application.properties` file.
 Customize the configuration as needed to connect to your observability stack.

 ## HttpExchange